 Stress less.
 Move more.
 Sleep Soundly.

-Stay Home, Stay MIndful, is a new resource from the Michigan Department of Health and Human Services.
-They have partnered with Headspace to provide free mental health resources for Michiganders during the COVID-19 pandemic.
-Headspace also has an archive of articles to help you get started with your meditation practice, including meditations for coping with sadness, anger, and adapting to change.
+Stay Home, Stay MIndful, is a resource from the Michigan Department of Health and Human Services.
+They partnered with Headspace to provide free mental health resources for Michiganders.
+Headspace can also help you get started with your meditation practice, including meditations for coping with sadness, anger, and adapting to change.
 You can also release stress and tension through movement with Move Mode — mood-boosting, at-home workouts and 28-day mindful fitness courses led by expert trainers.